prishabhatia20/Skee-Ball/README.md

 be run.
 If the IDE window and the Python window are both open, serial communication will not work.

+This means that when running the game, first run the code in the Arduino IDE, close out of it, and then run the Python script.

 ## Installation Instructions
 In order to play the game, run the following:
 ```pip install -r requirements.txt```